 The following plan sets out how we will achieve the objectives set out in section 4.5.
-This plan is monitored every term by the headteacher, and reviewed annually by the headteacher and governors.
+This plan is monitored every term by the headteacher and reviewed by the headteacher and governors.

-Action Who By when Notes Objective 1: Reduce the gap in attainment between different minority groups (inc PP, EAL, etc.) to ensure all children have the opportunity to succeed.
-Data snapshots identify key target pupils and groups and ways to help target these pupils specifically End of Autumn and End of Summer terms All TAs and teachers have specific suite of interventions to help address specific attainment issues.
-End of Autumn and End of Summer terms Regular review of key groups to ensure specific needs have been met End of each half term.
+Action Who By when Notes

+Objective 1: Reduce the gap in att ainment be tween diffe rent minority groups (inc PP, EAL,

+etc.) to ensure all children have the opportunity to succeed

+Data snapshots identify key target Head and End of

+pupils and groups and ways to help Teachers Autumn

+target these pupils specifically and End of

+Summer

+terms

+All TAs and teachers have specific End of

+suite of interventions to help Autumn

+address specific attainment issues. and End of

+Summer

+terms

+Regular review of key groups to End of

+ensure specific needs have been each half

+met term.
-Objective 2: To increase pupils' understanding of the range of ethnicities, religions and lived experiences both locally, nationally and internationally throughout the curriculum.

-Curriculum review planning (annual) to account for embedding a wide range of ethnicities and cultures into standard themes and topics leaders Ongoing Weekly and monthly collective worship planning to actively address different ethnicities and lived experiences.
-Ongoing each term RE curriculum to ensure that all key religions are covered (based upon SACRE Agreed Syllabus) Part of RE review work Objective 3: Ensure the school's C Together, Flourish Together' are at tour inclusive ethos which recognises School Development Plan redesigned to take account of vision and values update the heart of diversity (i School our activitie es and that the curriculum reflects academic year Core school documentation and practices to account for vision statement (part of review cycle) Ongoing Curriculum review accounts for a diverse view of the modern local, national and international pictures Part of all subject reviews
+Objective 2: To increase pupils' und experiences both locally, nationally a - - Curriculum review planning (annual) to account for embedding a wide range of ethnicities and cultures into standard themes and topics leaders Ongoing Weekly and monthly collective worship planning to actively address different ethnicities and lived experiences.
+Ongoing each term RE curriculum to ensure that all key religions are covered (based upon SACRE Agreed Syllabus) Part of RE review work Objective 3: Ensure the school's C - Together, Flourish Together' are at t our inclusive ethos which recognises he heart of diversity (i School our activitie n all respec By end of Summer term for es and that the curriculum reflects ts) as a strength of the school.
+Together, Flourish Together' are at tour inclusive ethos which recognisesSchoolDevelopmentPlanredesigned to take account of vision he heart of diversity (i School our activitie n all respec By end of Summer es and that the curriculum reflects ts) as a strength of the school.
+Together, Flourish Together' are at tour inclusive ethos which recognisesSchoolDevelopmentPlanredesigned to take account of vision he heart of diversity (i School leaders Head and our activitie n all respec By end of Summer term for following academic es and that the curriculum reflects ts) as a strength of the school.
+Together, Flourish Together' are at t our inclusive ethos which recognises School Development Plan redesigned to take account of vision and values update Core school documentation and practices to account for vision he heart of diversity (i School leaders Head and Govs our activitie n all respec By end of Summer term for following academic year es and that the curriculum reflects ts) as a strength of the school.